Series 3

 Vladimir Chindea

-Vladimir Chindea is a Romanian-Canadian filmmaker and researcher currently pursuing an MFA in Cinematic Arts at Concordia University.
-With over a decade of experience in directing, screenwriting, and editing, his work explores themes of migration, memory, and existential inquiry.
-Collaborating on narrative, music videos, and feature productions, he also produced his latest short film, Remember (2022), and served as first assistant director on The Madman (2025).
+Vladimir Chindea is a Romanian-Canadian filmmaker currently completing his MFA in Cinematic Arts at Concordia University.
+His work explores themes of migration, memory, and existential inquiry.
+He directed/produced the short film Remember (2022), and regularly collaborates on both narrative and non-fiction projects as an assistant director.
 Vladimir holds a BA in Philosophy (Honours) and International Relations from the University of British Columbia.
-Trained as an ‘Hommes-relais’ himself, it is the light of the CRIC community and the inspiration of Manuel that led him to articulate this experience on screen.
+Trained as an ‘Hommes-relais’ himself, it was the light of the CRIC community and the felt inspiration of Juan Manuel that guided him to direct this documentary debut.

 Artist Statement

-Nearly a year ago, I joined the “Hommes-relais” program, a CRIC initiative supporting immigrant men in their socio-economic integration.
-My goal was to better help the immigrant families and friends around me—offering the support I wish my parents had received.
+Nearly two years ago, I joined the “Hommes-relais” program, a CRIC initiative that trains immigrant men to better navigate their new reality in Quebec.
+My goal was to equip myself with the tools to help the new-comer families and friends around me, offering the support I wish my parents had received upon their arrival in Montreal.
 Though I initially felt like an outsider, I had the sense that these men, coming from all walks of life, understood dimensions of my identity that I could not express elsewhere.

-Manuel was instrumental in fostering this space of trust and empowerment.
-His ability to connect with people, whether asylum seekers or youth, left a profound impact.
-By sharing his journey, I hope to highlight the resilience and contributions of newcomers while challenging negative narratives about immigration.
+Juan Manuel was instrumental in creating this space of trust and empowerment.
+His ability to connect with people, whether asylum seekers or youth, left a profound impact on me.
+By sharing his journey, I hope to highlight the resilience and contributions of newcomers while challenging the negative narratives that continue to shape public discourse on immigration.

-This story is timely, as rising nationalism and racism create new barriers and dangers for immigrants.
-Migration grief is real, yet often unspoken, especially among men due to cultural stigma.
-Through this film, I aim to break isolation, normalize these struggles, and showcase the power of care and empathy in integration.
+This story is timely, as rising nationalism and racism create new barriers and dangers for migrants and refugees across the world.
+Migration grief is real, yet often unspoken—especially among men due to the social expectations tied to masculinity.
+Through this film, I aim to normalize these struggles, break isolation, and showcase the power of care and empathy in the process of one’s integration.

-I hope it inspires audiences—immigrant and non-immigrant alike—to walk towards each other.
+I hope it inspires audiences—immigrant and non-immigrant people alike—to genuinely walk towards each other.
 To new arrivals: you are not alone.
-To the host society: “we must look at the human face,” as Manuel wisely says.
+To the host society: “we must look at the human face,” as Manuel wisely invites us to, and recognize that we are not that different.

 Host a Screening